 The history, is also, as Vico said, understood with its repeating itself, is fruit of continuous transformations, which often are materialized in symbols, vehicle of the same transformation.

-Often the content of such symbols is dark to those same people that make appeal to them, vehicling phylogenetic and ontogenetic contents become, from always, unconscious.
+Often the content of such symbols is dark to those same people that make appeal to them, conveying phylogenetic and ontogenetic contents that have become, or have always been, unconscious.

 Symbol derives from the Greek verb sùmbolon, that means to interlace, stirring together, as it happens in meeting of waters, the obvious and the hidden, and the hidden can be caught up only through that it is looked at, therefore the meant and its expression, the symbol, exactly.

 Every symbol possesses two or more meant.